ocaml-cross/opam-cross-android/README.md

 Prerequisites
 -------------

 On 64-bit Linux build systems, install `gcc-multilib` (on Debian derivatives) or equivalent.
+Android SDK or NDK are not required.

 Installation
 ------------